rasmuserik/solapp/README.md

 - version 0.1
 - development
+  - define global in devserver/web-client
+  - basic require("solapp")-handling on client
+  - define isNodeJs etc with `require("solapp").be global`
   - basic devserver
   - autocreate project in current directory
   - use `exports.about` for package-info, overriding/overwriting package.json